equilibrium-eq/tweekit-mcp-docker-groq-e2b/README.md

 - Automatically apply transformations such as cropping, resizing, format conversion, and background changes
 - Pass clean, ready to use assets to the next step in your AI workflow with no manual intervention fixing the constant customer file ingestion failures we are all to familiar with

-> **🤖 Claude Users**: See [Solving Claude's File Type Limitations](#solving-claudes-file-type-limitations) for a dedicated guide on using TweekIT to overcome Claude's built-in file format restrictions and our standalone web converter tool.
+> Looking for a Claude-specific walkthrough?
+See [Solving Claude's File Type Limitations](#solving-claudes-file-type-limitations) for a dedicated guide and the browser-based converter.

 ### Example scenario